-PSAT scores are out, and with them come enthusiastic questions about the PSAT’s big brothers, the SAT and ACT.
+PSAT scores are out!
+As you review the results, you may have questions about PSAT’s big brothers, the SAT and ACT.
 Here are some important notes to keep in mind as you review your child’s PSAT score:

 - Test prep strategies help students with standardized tests of all kinds.
 ACT and SAT coaching alike will boost PSAT performance.
 PSAT scores may reflect the tutoring they received prior to the October PSAT more than initial diagnostic exam scores.